RNG Guide: How Casino Outcomes Work

 Although each game provider chooses the RTP for its products, the institutions must check the integrity of this value.

 Card games and live dealer games

 Software-based table options also operate on random generators.
-Whether you prefer Blackjack, Roulette, Video Poker, or other styles, what matters the most is whether they are software-based or live dealer products.
+Whether you prefer playing on UK online Blackjack casino sites, UK Roulette sites, Video Poker pages, or other kind of casinos, what matters the most is whether they are software-based or live dealer products.

 RNG is not universal in online casinos!